Get alerts of updates about «Risk groups and their relatives»

 No. There is no reason to advise against starting or stopping ongoing immunosuppressant treatment.
 If people who use immunosuppressants become ill, they should contact their doctor for advice about medication, testing and examination.

 What should you do if you become ill?

-Anyone who has symptoms of COVID-19 or have been exposed to infection should be tested.
+Anyone with newly arisen symptoms consistent with COVID-19 should be tested.
 If you develop symptoms such as fever, cough, shortness of breath and reduced general condition, contact your GP or emergency out-of-hours clinic (tel.
 116117) as soon as possible.
 If you develop severe symptoms call 113.

 If you develop other acute symptoms that you would normally seek medical attention for, contact the healthcare service, regardless of whether or not you may be infected.

-When people in risk groups have been vaccinated, they will be at lower risk of SARS-CoV-2 disease and a severe disease course and will be able to live some other people and follow the advice in the green box.
-The full effect of the vaccine is achieved 1-2 weeks after full vaccination.
-We do not yet know how long the protection lasts.
-If the protection decreases over time, refresher doses may be appropriate.
-We do not yet know how well the vaccines prevent the spread of infection.
-Currently, people who have been vaccinated must therefore follow the general infection control rules.
+When people in risk groups have been vaccinated, they will be at lower risk of SARS-CoV-2 disease and a severe disease course and will be able to live as other people and follow the general infection control advice.
+The full effect of the vaccine is achieved 1 week after full vaccination.
+If the protection decreases over time, booster doses may be necessary.
+For vaccination of people with underlying conditions, see:

 - Who can receive the coronavirus vaccine?

 - Coronavirus vaccine– information for the general population

 The Norwegian Institute of Public Health has recommended that people in risk groups should be given an influenza vaccine every year and a pneumococcal vaccine (against a bacterium which can cause pneumonia, among other things) every ten years.
 It is important to stress that these vaccines will not prevent infection with SARS-CoV-2.